Porlock: History

 East of the village is Bury Castle, an Iron Age hill fort.

-There is evidence for 10th or 11th century origin for the name Porlock as Portloc or Portloca meaning enclosure by the harbour, from the Old English port and loca, and in the Domesday Book the village was known as "Portloc".
+There is evidence for 10th or 11th century origin for the name Porlock as Portloc or Portloca meaning enclosure by the harbour, from the Old English port and loca, and in Domesday Book the village was known as "Portloc".
 In 914 the Vikings plundered Porlock.

 Porlock was part of the hundred of Carhampton.

-The area has links with several Romantic poets, and R. D. Blackmore, the author of Lorna Doone, and is popular with visitors.
-The visitor centre has exhibits and displays about the local area.
+The area has links with several Romantic poets and R. D. Blackmore, the author of Lorna Doone, and is popular with visitors.
+The visitor centre has exhibits and displays about the area.
 Also on display are the bones of an aurochs, discovered on Porlock beach in 1999.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
-Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of West Somerset (established under the Local Government Act 1972).
+For local government purposes since 1 April 2023 the parish has come under the unitary authority of Somerset Council.
+Prior to this it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of West Somerset (established under the Local Government Act 1972).
 It was part of Williton Rural District before 1974.

-As Porlock falls within the Exmoor National Park some functions normally administered by district or county councils have, since 1997, fallen under the Exmoor National Park Authority, which is known as a 'single purpose' authority, which aims to "conserve and enhance the natural beauty, wildlife and cultural heritage of the National Parks" and "promote opportunities for the understanding and enjoyment of the special qualities of the Parks by the public", including responsibility for the conservation of the historic environment.
+As Porlock falls within the Exmoor National Park some functions normally administered by district or county councils have, since 1997, fallen under the Exmoor National Park Authority, which is known as a 'single purpose' authority, the aims of which are to "conserve and enhance the natural beauty, wildlife and cultural heritage of the National Parks" and "promote opportunities for the understanding and enjoyment of the special qualities of the Parks by the public", including responsibility for the conservation of the historic environment.

 Porlock has an electoral ward called 'Porlock and District' which stretches westwards to the Devon boundary, eastwards to Minehead and south to Wootton Courtenay.
 The total population of the ward at the 2011 census was 2,338.

 It is also part of the Tiverton and Minehead county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Prior to Brexit in 2020 it was part of the South West England constituency of the European Parliament.